apparatus/fuge/README.md

 ```

 ## Overview
-Fuge aims to help developers working on microservice systems in two ways:
+Fuge aims to help developers working on microservice systems in several ways:

 - By providing a microservice scaffold generator

-- By providing an execution environment
+- By providing a service execution environment

+- By reducing the friction between processes and containers

 ## Scaffold Generator
 The scaffold generator creates a fully functional microservice system that is ready to run.
 Once generated you can add additional services manually or by using the service generator.